Who should buy the Adidas LA Trainer Weave

 Various modifications can be seen in the old model of the LA Trainer.
 When the production was moved to France, the label tag "Made in West Germany" was removed.
 When the production was moved to Eastern Europe and Asia in 1989, they added the "LA Trainer" typescript on the stripe nearest to the heel.

 The Weave iteration of the LA Trainer has presented not long after.
-This variation displayed all the essential elements of the OG but updated with breathable single-piece knit upper and fused panel for extreme comfort and lightness.
+This variation displayed all the essential elements of the OG but was updated with a breathable single-piece knit upper and fused panel for extreme comfort and lightness.